judge0/judge0/docs/api/submissions/create_submission.md

 creation, you are returned submission token which can be used to check submission status.

-If submission's `source_code`, `stdin` or `expected_output` contains non printable characters, or characters which cannot be sent with JSON, then set `base64_encoded` parameter to `true` and send these attributes Base64 encoded.
+If submission's `source_code`, `stdin` or `expected_output` contains non printable characters, or characters which cannot be send with JSON, then set `base64_encoded` parameter to `true` and send these attributes Base64 encoded.
 Your responsibility is to encode each of mentioned attributes (`source_code`, `stdin` and `expected_output`) even if just one of them contains non printable characters.
 By default, this parameter is set to `false` and Judge0 API assumes you are sending raw data.

-By default you are retured submission token on successful submission creation.
+By default you are returned submission token on successful submission creation.
 With this token you can [check submission status](#submission-submission-get).
 Instead of checking submission status with second request, you can wait for submission result by sending `wait` query parameter and setting it to `true`.
 With this feature you will get submission result immediately after submission has been created.
 Please note that this feature may or may not be enabled on all Judge0 API hosts.
 So before using this feature please check [configuration](#system-and-configuration-configuration-info-get)